RPBCACUEAIIBH/Volatizer/README.md

 - If your PC fails to boot into volatile mode, try normal mode...
 If it runs out of ram it won't boot, since the swap is mounted after the root partition, which means that even if you're able to overfill it, it can't use swap at boot!
 Solution: move over your data to another partition, then try again!
 (Be aware that other users can also fill up the system partition quickly causing it to not boot into volatile mode!)

 Supported distros(Volatizer for these are all tested and working):
+Ubuntu 20.04 (Fixed in V1.1.
+The initramfs was modified so it wasn't compatible...
+Now it is!)
 Debian 10 Buster (As of V1.1)
 Ubuntu 18.04
 Ubuntu 16.04 and 17.04 (both Desktop and Server)